Weird-Sheep-Labs/django-azure-auth/README.md

 On how to configure this optional group claim in Azure see here: https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims

 > [!NOTE]
 > Note that the default key will be `groups` though while the app expects this information under the `roles` key of the `id_token`.
 To make sure that the group information is fed down as a role claim, select the **Emit groups as role claims** checkbox, when configuring the group claims (https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims#customize-group-claim-name).
+Alternatively, you can set `settings.AZURE_AUTH.GROUP_ATTRIBUTE = 'groups'` to use the default attribute

 Groups available in the token are synced with the corresponding django groups.
 Therfor the group id's from Azure need to be mapped in the